sdhongjun/rtbasic-language-extension/README.md

 - **Parameter Info**: See function parameter information as you type
 - **Quick Info**: Hover over symbols to see their definitions
 - **Structure Member Completion**: Automatic completion of structure members after typing a dot
+- **Block-Scoped Variables**: Smart suggestions for variables based on their scope in control blocks

 ### Navigation